Skip to main content

 Vermont Petroleum Cleanup Fund

 Vermont maintains the Petroleum Cleanup Fund administered by the DEC, which provides financial assistance to eligible tank owners for site investigation and cleanup costs from confirmed petroleum releases.
 The fund is supported by a per-gallon assessment on petroleum distributed in Vermont.
-Homeowners with registered tanks who experience a confirmed release may be eligible for reimbursement after a deductible.
+Homeowners with registered tanks who experience a confirmed release may be eligible for reimbursement after a deductible — the Fund covers remediation, not the baseline cost of a routine, uncontaminated tank pull.

-Contact the Vermont DEC Petroleum Storage Tank Program at dec.vermont.gov for current eligibility rules and reimbursement rates.
+Contact the Vermont DEC Petroleum Storage Tank Program at dec.vermont.gov for current eligibility rules and reimbursement rates, since deductibles and coverage terms are updated periodically and a contractor quoting from memory may be working off outdated numbers.

 Vermont Real Estate and Oil Tanks

 Proactive tank removal before listing is strongly recommended for Vermont sellers.
-Obtaining a DEC No Further Action letter eliminates one of the most common mortgage and title insurance obstacles in Vermont's older housing markets.
+Obtaining a DEC No Further Action letter eliminates one of the most common mortgage and title insurance obstacles in Vermont's older housing markets, and doing it on your own timeline — rather than under contract-deadline pressure — usually gets you a better price from the contractor too.

 Finding a Licensed Oil Tank Contractor in Vermont